JeffreyLeeLi/jeffreyleeli.github.io/_posts/2014-07-03-press-any-key-to-continue.md

 ## #2 getch

-This is a secondory choice.
+This is a secondary choice.

 `main.c`